nullrocket/ember-simple-dom-tools/README.md

 [travis-badge-url]: https://travis-ci.org/nullrocket/ember-simple-dom-tools

-## Useless for the moment
+## Useless for the moment.
-This library **ember-simple-dom-tools** is a collection of dom manipulation utilities as an alternative to jQuery.
+As you get deeper into Ember you frequently need don't jQuery and other dom manipulation libraries or their overhead.
+This library is not as fully featured as jQuery but does allow you to pull in the bare minimum and efficient dom manipulation functionality needed.

-When using Ember you frequently need don't jQuery and other dom manipulation libraries or their overhead.
-This library is not as fully featured as jQuery but does allow you to pull in the bare minimum dom manipulation functionality needed.
+ember-simple-dom-tools is a collection of dom utilities as an alternative to jQuery.

 ## API Design summary